-From Tulsa's Mayor By G.T.
-BYNUM Mayor of Tulsa their non-perishable food items at any Tulsa Fire Station.
-Police Station of Tulsa City-County Regional Library. you can donate by visiting www. okfoodbank.org.
+The Community Food Bank of Eastern Oklahoma (CFBEO) will be the recipient of food and donations collected during the food drive and will deliver goods to 130 Partner Programs located in Tulsa.
+So, how can you contribute to Here at the City of Tulsa we are this worthy cause during the holicommitted to making an amaz- days?
+Tulsa residents can drop-off their non-perishable food items at any Tulsa Fire Tulsa Station.
+Police Station of Tulsa City-County Regional Library.
+Additionally, you can donate by visiting www. okfoodbank.org.
 Simply click the Now" "Donate button, then select Stock the Station from the dropdown menu so that funds will be earmarked for the citywide food drive.
 Amazingly, Community Food Bank can turn \$1 into four meals for Tulsa families.
-Also, the George Kaiser generously match donations - up to \$150,000 - for the citywide food drive Eileen Bradshaw, CFBEO Executive Director tells me she greatly appreciates how our community always comes together to provide food for our fellow Tulsans in need.
-She says the help is needed Please join me in extending a helping hand up to our neighbors in need to make this holiday season brighter for them and their loved ones.
-By joining together and giving from our hearts, we can make a tremendous difference in our community to ensure families who have fallen on hard times won't go hungry during the holidays.
-Also, see the following list for ways you can help ease the hun-ger pains of our neighbors.
-Tul-
+Also, the George Kaiser Family Foundation will generously match donations - up to \$150,000 - for the citywide food drive Eileen Bradshaw, CFBEO Executive Director tells me she greatly appreciates how our community always comes together to provide food for our fellow Tulsans in need.
+She says the help is needed and so appreciated.

 DONATION DESTINATION: Tulsa residents can drop-off their non-perishable food items at any Tulsa Fire Station, Tulsa Police Station of Tulsa City-County Regional Library.
-This photo is from the 2017 Food Drive. sans always amaze me with their generosity.
+This photo is from the 2017 Food Drive.
+Please join me in extending a helping hand up to our neighbors in need to make this holiday season brighter for them and their loved ones.
+By joining together and giving from our hearts, we can make a tremendous difference in our community to ensure families who have fallen on hard times won't go hungry during the holidays.
+Also, see the following list for ways you can help ease the hunger pains of our neighbors.
+Tulsans always amaze me with their generosity.
 Thank you in advance for whatever you can do to help us with our Stock the Station Food Drive.
 Together we can help touch the hearts of hurting families and transform lives.
-Items Needed for the Food Drive include: Staples such as canned meats, canned fruits, canned and boxed meals, like soup, macaroni and cheese, baby cereal and for-mula, peanut butter, jelly, canned or dried beans and peas, 100 percent fruit juice (canned, plastic or boxed), pasta, rice and cereal.
+Items Needed for the Food Drive include: Staples such as canned meats, canned fruits, canned and boxed meals, like soup, macaroni and cheese, baby cereal and formula, peanut butter, jelly, canned or dried beans and peas, 100 percent fruit juice (canned, plastic or boxed), pasta, rice and cereal.
 However, please note the Food Bank cannot accept food that is homemade, home-canned, previously opened or un-labeled.
 Products must be in their original packaging.
-Other items that will not be accepted include: perishable foods, alcohol, medicine, sodas, rust and dented cans or outdated Partner Programs located in Tulsa. products.
-So, how can you contribute to and so appreciated.
-Once the voters approve fund-tages to the CMAR approach: The project can normally h Construction Projects There is, however, a part of the Changing this law to a 2-step pro-Methods The citizens of Tulsa County understand that from time to time the county, school districts, and cities need to rebuild, restore, or construct new facilities to better serve the public. our annual Stock the Station Food Drive but give from your heart to a The Community Food Bank of Eastern Oklahoma (CFBEO) will be the recipient of food and donations collected during the food drive and will deliver goods to 130 Whether it's a large project such as the BOK Arena or a smaller community project, it will be an expensive, yet necessary endeavor.
+Other items that will not be accepted include: perishable foods, alcohol, medicine, sodas, rust and dented cans or outdated products.
+Once the voters approve fundtages to the CMAR approach: The project can normally h There is, however, a part of the Changing this law to a 2-step pro-Methods The citizens of Tulsa County understand that from time to time the county, school districts, and cities need to rebuild, restore, or construct new facilities to better serve the public.
+Whether it's a large project such as the BOK Arena or a smaller community project, it will be an expensive, yet necessary endeavor.
+HONOY your loved one's memory in a meaningful way.